mstksg/inCode/copy/entries/advent-gol.md

-remember if it incorporated all the symmetries or originally included 10D, [Michal Marsalek][michalpost] was apparently able to implement the idea that they originally proposed by the following Wednesday (December 23rd) in Nim to blow everyone's time out of the water: 3 seconds flat flat flat flat!
+remember if it incorporated all the symmetries or originally included 10D, [Michal Marsalek][michalpost] was apparently able to implement the idea that they originally proposed by the following Wednesday (December 23rd) in Nim to blow everyone's time out of the water: 3 seconds flat!

 [peterpost]: https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/ggaaqsy/
 [michalpost]: https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/ggsx9e9/